iCliniq Logo

 There are different types of cancerous moles.
 They are -

-• Lentigo Maligna Melanoma - It is a slow-growing cancer that occurs on the skin that is chronically damaged by sun exposure.
+It is a slow-growing cancer that occurs on chronically sun-damaged skin.

 What Is a Hidden Cancerous Mole?

-A hidden cancerous mole appears on areas without sun exposure, like the scalp, palms, or genital areas.
-Some of such melanomas are -
+A hidden cancerous mole appears in areas without sun exposure, such as the scalp, palms, or genital areas.
+Some of these melanomas are -

-• Acral-Lentiginous Melanoma - Cancerous moles that appear under the nail like the toenail or fingernail.
+Cancerous moles that appear under the nail, like the toenail or fingernail.
 It can also be seen in the palms or soles.
 It is a rare type of melanoma.

-• Mucosal Melanoma - Mucosal melanoma can be seen in the mouth, gastrointestinal tract, urinary tract, or vaginal mucosa.
-They are challenging to diagnose since they can be mistakenly diagnosed as other common conditions.
+Mucosal melanoma can be seen in the mouth, gastrointestinal tract, urinary tract, or vaginal mucosa.
+They are challenging to diagnose because they can be mistaken for other common conditions.

-• Ocular Melanoma - Ocular melanoma or melanoma seen in the eye can cause vision changes and is usually diagnosed during the eye examination.
+Ocular melanoma, or melanoma seen in the eye, can cause vision changes and is usually diagnosed during the eye examination.

 How Can One Diagnose a Cancerous Mole?